4forces/CI-MS3-project3/README.md

 ## Acknowledgements

 - The wonderful CI community at Slack for numerous useful tips, inspiration and motivation :sparkling_heart:
-- Our Lecturer for much patience & effort in teaching and sharing his deep knowledge with us :clap:
+- Our Lecturer Mr. Paul Chor for much patience & dedication in teaching and sharing his deep knowledge with us :clap:
 - My classmates (Collin, Eddy, Frances, JY and Rui Shan) in the spirit of sticking together - Encouraging, striving, struggling :satisfied:

 **For education purposes only**